smoother than that first margarita

 While rare, a medical evacuation isn’t completely unheard of.
 For those that cruise often, you’ve likely seen the Medical Helicopter pick someone up from the ship.
 The associated expenses can escalate to the hundreds of thousands of dollars!.

 We advise no less than $250,000 in Emergency Evacuation Coverage.
 At just $30,000, Carnival is well short of this recommendation.
 The other three providers offer more than 16x the coverage as the cruise insurance from Carnival.

-With cruise insurance from Carnival, you’ll get reimbursed up to 100% of your trip cost if cancelled for “acceptable reasons.”
+With cruise coverage from Carnival, you’ll get reimbursed up to 100% of your trip cost if cancelled for “acceptable reasons.”

 What does cruise cancellation insurance cover?

 Your cancellation insurance will cover the following according to Carnival’s policy.

 What does Carnival cruise insurance cover?
 Carnival offers up to 100% of your trip cost in the case you have to cancel for one of the reasons noted above.
 We give Carnival a B+ for their coverage.
 Some insurance providers offer the ability to upgrade to allow for a payout exceeding 100% of costs.
 While Carnival doesn’t offer this, the company does offer the ability to cancel for any reason.
 Even if forced to cancel for a reason not listed above, you’ll recover 75% of your cost in the form of Carnival credit to use on a future purchase.

 What does Carnival cruise insurance cover?
 You’ll get reimbursed up to 100% of your trip cost if your vacation is interrupted for “acceptable reasons.”

 What is included in my Vacation Interruption coverage?

 Your vacation interruption coverage includes the following according to Carnival’s insurance policy.